view all blogs

 A round wooden table with seven coffee drinks in various cups and glasses.
 Sunlight casts shadows, and a large green leaf adds a touch of nature.

 Most places do one thing.
 A café in the morning, a bar at night, a restaurant at lunch.
-Fable was designed to do all of it, not as a compromise, but as a considered whole.
+Fable was designed to do all of it.
+Not as a compromise, but as a considered whole.
 Here's the thinking behind it.

 The day-to-night concept isn't new.
 But most attempts at it feel exactly like that: an attempt.
 A café that grudgingly puts out a cocktail menu at 5pm, or a bar that offers mediocre coffee to justify opening early.
 The transitions feel awkward because the two halves were never really designed to belong together.